 As a result of the Covid-19 pandemic you do not need to attend the hospital to collect the MCCD as this will be sent

 electronically to the Liverpool Register Office.
 You will still need to contact the appropriate office for advice as to when this will happen and what to do next:

 The Royal Liverpool Hospital - 0151 706 3805

-When you telephone the Bereavement Office at the Royal Liverpool Hospital, you will be asked to leave your name and contact telephone number.
-When all the required paperwork has been completed you will then be provided with a time to visit our offices to discuss the next step of registration.
+When you telephone the Bereavement Office at the Royal Liverpool Hospital or the General Office at Broadgreen Hospital, you will be asked to leave your name and contact telephone number.
+Before the paperwork is completed you will be contacted by the Medical Examiner as part of the death certification scrutiny process.

 Broadgreen Hospital - 0151 282 6266

 The Bereavement Services Team consists of a small group of staff who have chosen to dedicate their careers to the provision of high quality care for the deceased and the bereaved.